floydhub/floydhub.github.io/_posts/2017-09-07-hello-readme-files.md

 ---
-layout: "post"
+author: Charlie Harrington
-title: "Hello, README files"
+date: 2017-09-07 04:59:00 +0000
-date: "2017-09-07 04:59:00 +0000"
+excerpt: 'We''re introducing a new feature to help you explore projects and share your work on FloydHub that you may already recognize - README files.

-slug: "hello-readme-files"
+  Starting today, whenever you include a README file in your ...'
-author: "Charlie Harrington"
+feature_image: /assets/images/hero/hello-readme-files-hero.png
-excerpt: "We're introducing a new feature to help you explore projects and share your work on FloydHub that you may already recognize - README files.
+layout: post

-Starting today, whenever you include a README file in your ..."
+slug: hello-readme-files
-feature_image: "__GHOST_URL__/content/images/2018/06/wave-1-min.png"
+tags: '[]'
-tags: "[]"
+title: Hello, README files
 ---

 We're introducing a new feature to help you explore projects and share your work on FloydHub that you may already recognize - README files.